Starting primary school can be an exciting and nerve-wracking time for both your child and you as a parent or carer.

 Don’t worry if your child finds them difficult at first.
 Give them plenty of time to practice and keep praising their efforts.
 New habits take a while to become second nature.

-If there is an area in which you feel you and your child need further support, talk to your childcare provider or get in touch with your health visitor or school nurse.
+If there is an area in which you feel you and your child need further support, talk to your childcare provider or get in touch with your public health nurse.

 Going to the toilet